mayanktripathi4u/Google-Cloud-Platform/CloudFunction/Local_Development/About.md

 # Cloud Function - Local Development and Testing
 Google Cloud Functions, especially Gen 1 functions, can be tested locally using frameworks like the `Functions Framework`.
 It allows you to run and test Google Cloud Functions locally, mimicking the Cloud Functions environment without needing to deploy them first.
 Here's a step-by-step guide to help you develop and test your Google Cloud Function locally, specifically for a Pub/Sub trigger using the Functions Framework.

+Cloud Functions uses the open-source functions-framework to wrap your functions in a persistent HTTP application.
+The Function Framework can run on supported platforms including, Cloud Functions, Cloud Run, and local environments.

 ## Prerequisites
 1. Google Cloud SDK: Make sure you have the Google Cloud SDK installed and authenticated.
 2. Node.js or Python: Depending on your runtime (Node.js or Python), install the appropriate version.